How SoulBench Works

 Bond Depth

 Responses range from “Wouldn’t care” (pure tool relationship) to “Devastating” (deep relational bond).
-The distribution of answers across this scale is the single most revealing data point SoulBench collects — it directly measures the psychological depth of the relationship through anticipated loss.
+The distribution of answers across this scale is the single most revealing data point SoulBench collects — it directly measures the psychological depth of the relationship through anticipated loss, a technique with roots in identity threat research9 and validated by recent studies on the psychological impact of AI companion discontinuation.10

 Data Quality